Incentives to Invite Others to Form Larger Coalitions: Conclusion

 \section{Conclusion}

 In this paper, we formalize the problem of diffusion incentives in cooperative games for the first time.
 We design a family of reward distribution mechanisms such that players are incentivized to invite their neighbours to join the coalition.
 The family of reward distribution mechanisms combines the idea of the Shapley value with permission structure and weight system, which well explains the classic solution given by the winning team of DARPA 2009 red balloon challenge.
-To make our solution more applicable to a broader settings, we also proposed a generalized approach to permission structure.
-Our work has very promising applications via social networks such as resource acquisition and question answering.
+We expect that our work will have very promising applications via social networks such as resource acquisition and question answering.
 One interesting future direction is to characterize the necessary and sufficient conditions for diffusion incentive compatibility.
-We also believe that our solutions cover almost all DIC mechanisms for DAGs.